doocs/leetcode/solution/0500-0599/0597.Friend Requests I Overall Acceptance Rate/README_EN.md

 | send_to_id     | int     |
 | request_date   | date    |
 +----------------+---------+
-There is no primary key for this table, it may contain duplicates.
+This table may contain duplicates (In other words, there is no primary key for this table in SQL).
 This table contains the ID of the user who sent the request, the ID of the user who received the request, and the date of the request.
 </pre>